parca-dev/docs/docs/binary.md

       --storage-tsdb-retention-time=6h    How long to retain samples in storage.
 ```

-Once Parca is running you can navigate to the web interface on the browser
+Once Parca is running, you can navigate to the web interface on the browser.

 ![image](https://user-images.githubusercontent.com/8681572/133534178-dbb33941-a727-43d1-b4da-3cbb29d4c61b.png)